 Chuck Haga, Forum Communications, Published September 07 2012

-UND American Indian students will not appeal nickname lawsuit dismissal; say they will extend an olive branchGRAND FORKS - Six American Indian students at UND who sued the university and several state officials over use of the Fighting Sioux nickname and logo have decided not to appeal a U.S. District Court judge’s dismissal of the lawsuit.
+UND American Indian students end lawsuit effortGRAND FORKS – Six American Indian students at UND who sued the university and several state officials over use of the Fighting Sioux nickname and logo have decided not to appeal a U.S. District Court judge’s dismissal of the lawsuit.

 They also say they want to “extend an olive branch” to those who fought to keep the nickname.

-Carla Fredericks, a New York attorney who represented the students, said the June 12 primary vote to allow UND to retire the name “meant that most of the legal claims in the complaint were rendered untenable, because the election result had mooted any remaining controversy.”
+Carla Fredericks, a New York attorney who represented the students, said the June 12 primary vote to allow the University of North Dakota to retire the name “meant that most of the legal claims in the complaint were rendered untenable, because the election result had mooted any remaining controversy.”

 While there remains “a legal basis for appeal,” she said, the students “feel that the lawsuit objective to end the name and logo was met.”

 The lawsuit was filed in U.S District Court on Aug.
 11, 2011, by the six students, who alleged violations of state and federal civil rights laws.
 They named the state and its top officers, Gov. Jack Dalrymple and Attorney General Wayne Stenehjem, as defendants, along with UND and the State Board of Higher Education.

 In his decision dismissing the suit last month, District Judge Ralph Erickson said the overwhelming primary election vote authorizing retirement of the nickname “would appear to have finally ended any meaningful opposition” to that historic action.